Milanówek: History

-Milanówek was established in the late 19th and early 20th century as a result of parceling landbelonging to Michał Lasocki, and lying along the Warsaw-Vienna Railway.
+Milanówek was established in the late 19th and early 20th century as a result of parceling land belonging to Michał Lasocki, and lying along the Warsaw-Vienna Railway.

 Since the beginning, Milanówek was a summer resort for wealthy residents of Warsaw, who set up lavish summer homes that often, when the owners decided to move permanently, were turned into grand villas.
 The most famous of the early holiday-makers was Polish writer, Boleslaw Prus.
 Another permanent resident of the town was sculptor Jan Szczepkowski.

 Developed in the interwar period, and still dominant in the older part of town, is some residential architecture.
-In the 1920s Central Experimental Station of Silk Production was founded.
+In 1924, the Central Experimental Station of Silk Production was founded.

-During World War II, an urn with the heart of Frédéric Chopin, transferred from Holy Cross Church in Krakowskie Przedmieście in Warsaw, was stored in St. Hedwig Church in Milanówek.
+During the German invasion of Poland at the start of World War II, on 13 September 1939, some soldiers of the Polish 72nd Infantry Regiment were taken prisoner in Milanówek, along with their commander, Lt.
+Col. Karol Chrobaczyński.
+During the war, an urn with the heart of Frédéric Chopin, transferred from Holy Cross Church in Krakowskie Przedmieście in Warsaw, was stored in St. Hedwig Church in Milanówek.
+The German occupiers operated a forced labour camp for Jews.
 During the Warsaw Uprising vital organs of Polish Underground State moved to Milanówek and gave the town the nickname "Little London".

 In 1951 the town received city rights.
 In 1961 the city limits were extended, taking over villages including Nowa Wieś (now this part of the city is called Milanowek Kazimierówka).
 In the communist period there was further development of industry, especially the creation of a factory for surgical and dental instruments: "MIFAMA".

-After the administrative reform of 1999, Milanówek became one of the six municipalities forming the district Grodziski.
+After the administrative reform of 1999, Milanówek became one of the six municipalities forming the Grodzisk Mazowiecki County.

-Monuments
+Sights

 Monuments of Milanowek include the parish church of St. Hedwig, the "Turczynek" villa, accommodation for soldiers from World War II and many villas built between 1896 - 1945, including "Potęga", "Matulinek", "Hygea", and "Borówka".
 They are all in the national register of historic monuments (26 items).
 388 pre-war villas and other valuable buildings in the middle of Milanowek have been included in the national register of historic monuments.

+The Milanówek Museum of Games and Computers (Milanowskie Muzeum Gier i Komputerów) contains a collection of computers and video games from the 1980s and 1990s.

+Economy

+The Jedwab Polski silk factory, established in 1924, is based in Milanówek.

+There are several krówki (traditional Polish candy) production companies in Milanówek.